 Best Memory Cards For The Canon 5D Mark IV

-So for those looking to buy the best SD or CF memory cards for the Canon 5D IV, this guide should help you get started so you’re not making purchasing decisions completely blind, who how each card actually performs in camera.
+So for those looking to buy the best SD or CF memory cards for the Canon 5D IV, this guide should help you get started so you’re not making purchasing decisions completely blind, and how each card actually performs in-camera.

-I’ve also included a new column in the chart below that shows which cards work for shooting internal 4k video.
+I’ve also added a new column to the chart below that shows which cards are suitable for shooting internal 4 K video.

 Camera Specs